aceade/tdntg/README.md

 This is the prototype for a 2D naval tactics game set vaguely in the 1890s-1900s period.

 ## Required systems/components
-Initial thoughts, may not be up to date
+These are initial thoughts and may not be up to date.

 ### Ship
 The base unit of the game.
 Has the following attributes: